 Key due diligence steps include: property condition assessment (building inspection), environmental site assessment, zoning verification, title search, review of existing leases (for income properties), financial analysis of operating costs, and appraisal.
 Our commercial team coordinates these investigations and helps you interpret findings to mitigate risk.

 Data supplied by Pillar 9™ MLS® System.
 Pillar 9™ is the owner of the copyright in its MLS® System.
-Data is deemed reliable but not guaranteed accurate by Pillar 9™.
+Data is deemed reliable but is not guaranteed accurate by Pillar 9™.
+The trademarks MLS®, Multiple Listing Service®, and the associated logos are owned by The Canadian Real Estate Association (CREA) identify quality of services provided by real estate professionals who are members of CREA.
+Used under license.

-Disclaimer: Always consult a licensed Calgary REALTOR® or local real estate agent as information on these websites is not guaranteed accurate.
+Disclaimer: Always consult a licensed Calgary REALTOR® or local real estate professional.
+Information on these websites is not guaranteed accurate and should be independently verified.